 In our Collection

 We currently have a pair of white-naped pheasant-pigeons in our collection, on show in Brilliant Birds

 In the Wild

-The white-naped pheasant-pigeon (Otidiphaps aruensis) are a large pigeons.
+The white-naped pheasant-pigeon (Otidiphaps aruensis) are a large pigeon.
 However they are called a 'pheasant' pigeon due to the pheasant like shape of their body with a large flat tail that bobs up and down when walking.
 They also spend most of their time on the ground like other pheasant species.
 They have a glossy black head, underside, rear and lower back.
 They have short rounded wings which are brown in colour, a bright white patch on the back of their neck and a metallic golden-green patch on the side of their breast.